mlcommons/medperf/docs/mlcubes/mlcube_models.md

 ### Prepare the Dockerfile

 The provided Dockerfile in the template is enough and preconfigured to download `pip` dependencies from the `requirements.txt` file.
-We only need to modify the `requirements.txt` file to include the project's pip dependencies.
+Modifying the `requirements.txt` file to include the project's pip dependencies is all that's needed.

 ```txt title="requirements.txt"
 --8<-- "examples/chestxray/model_custom_cnn/project/requirements.txt"